growexx/react-user-boilerplate/README.md

   <dt>Storybook Support</dt>
   <dd>Get storybook setup out of the box in the boilerplate.
 Learn more about storybook <a href="https://storybook.js.org/">here</a>.

-  For easy use and development of stories in our boilerplate.
-Follow these [instructions](docs/general/storybook.md).
+  For easy use and development of stories in our boilerplate, follow these [instructions](docs/general/storybook.md).

 </dd>